nel0x/personal-website/content/posts/dockerize.md

 tags  = ['docker', 'homelab', 'tech']
 +++

-Thought I love docker and containerization, most of my infrastructure is still hosted on Virtual Machines via Proxmox.
+Though I love docker and containerization, most of my infrastructure is still hosted on Virtual Machines via Proxmox.
 This has some obvious drawbacks like slower (re-)starting times, the use of more ressources due to the virtualized kernel & emulated hardware and harder automation of the deployment process.

 That's why I finally got myself to migrating my infrastructure over as well as discovering some new sysyems while exploring docker.